BinaryNet/BinaryNet/Train-time/README.md

 ## Motivations

-The goal of this subrepository is to enable the reproduction of the benchmark results reported in the article
+The goal of this subrepository is to enable the reproduction of the benchmark results reported in the article:
 BinaryNet: Training Deep Neural Networks with Weights and Activations Constrained to +1 or -1.

 ## Requirements